omaus/ARC/README.md

 : per-assay ISA file, contains only info about this assay (in XLSX format)

-### Workflows
+### Code capsules (aka. workflows)

-All programmatic components of an ARC should go here, in the form of workflows.
+All programmatic components of an ARC should go here, in the form of code and envirunment.

-`/workflows/`
-: folder for workflow specifications

-/workflows/Dockerfile
+`/codecaps/<yourCodeCapsuleName>/`
+: folder for code and its environment (workflow specifications), contains all files needed to specify a workflow.
+Also packages and other includes needed should go here.

+`/codecaps/<yourCodeCapsuleName>/Dockerfile`
-: top-level Dockerfile [optional] in which all workflows should execute (individual workflows can specify their own Dockerfiles)
+: top-level Dockerfile [optional] in which all code/workflow should execute

-`/workflows/<workflow>/`
-: per-workflow folder, contains all files needed to specify a workflow

-`/workflows/<workflow>/code`
+`/codecaps/<yourCodeCapsuleName>/[codefiles;...]`
-: code for workflow
+: code files/scripts for computation

-`/workflows/<workflow>/code/something.r`
-`/workflows/<workflow>/code/generic.cwl`

-#### Sample ARC workflow in F#

-`/workflow/libfubar/code/bla.fs`
-`/workflow/libfubar/code/blu.fs`
-`/workflow/libfubar/code/blo.fs`
-`/workflow/libfubar/generic.cwl`
-`/workflow/libfubar/fubar.packages`

-Interactive notebook workflow:

-`/results/notebook/test.ipynb`

-use case:
-git submodule add /workflows/<foo> git://...

-### Results

-Results are all artefacts that result by some computation from the assays.

-`/results/<name>.cwl`
-    - do XY plot on assay1 using XYworkflow -> XY.png
-    - do PCA on assay1 using PCAworkflow -> PCA.txt
-`/results/<name>/plot1.png`
-`/results/<name>/table.csv`
-`/results/<name>/fubar.txt`

-### External
+### Externals

-`/external/mapman-ontology-301120.txt`
+The place for external data (mapping files, gene info, etc.)

+`/externals/[e.g. mapman-ontology-301120.txt;...]`
 : external reference / knowledge files, hard included

-`/external/isa.tab`
+`/externals/isa.tab`
 : description of external reference / knowledge files, XLSX format

+### Runs (aka. computations)

+Runs are all artefacts that result by some computation from the assays.

+`./runs/<yourRunResultName>`
+: folder for results of your run aka. workflow execution

+`/runs/<runResultName>/[files;...]`
+: run result files (plots, tables, etc. )

+`/runs/<runResultName>.cwl`
+: executes a script or workflow and produces run results accordingly.